eshamow/tse-module-nimbus/README.md

-# Localhost #
+# Singleton #

-This module provides a new Puppet command, `puppet localhost`.
+This module provides a new Puppet command, `puppet singleton`.

-When `puppet localhost configure` is run, Puppet will set the runtime
+When `puppet singleton configure` is run, Puppet will set the runtime
-$environmentpath to $localhost_environmentpath, set the runtime $environment to $localhost_environment, and read $localhost_config.
+$environmentpath to $singleton_environmentpath, set the runtime $environment to $singleton_environment, and read $singleton_config.
 A custom node terminus will be switched to that reads classes from the `classes` config key.
 A custom data terminus will be used to bind data from the `data` config key.
-The $localhost_environment will be populated to match the modules defined in the `modules` config key.
+The $singleton_environment will be populated to match the modules defined in the `modules` config key.
 With this configuration primed, Puppet will be run.

 The end result is that users may define a single text file that lists all the modules they want, the data they want, and the classes they want applied to their local machine.
-They may then use the `puppet localhost` command to easily puppetize their system from that input.
+They may then use the `puppet singleton` command to easily puppetize their system from that input.

 Note that alternatively, a confdir may be specified, in which case all .conf